oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | :--- | :--- | :--- | :--- |
 | jadn-v1.0-wd01 | 2019-03-01 | David Kemp | Initial working draft |

-# Appendix C. Examples
-Illustrate JADN specifications

-# Appendix D. Conformance Tests
-JADN pecifications with good and bad examples

-# Appendix E. Schema for JADN specifications
+# Appendix C. Schema for JADN specifications
 Used to validate a JADN specification.
 In JADN, JSON Schema, and CDDL formats

+# Appendix D. Conformance Tests
+Specifications including correct and incorrect definitions used to check implementation conformance.

+# Appendix E. Examples